 Everyone experiences a different reaction when they are accidentally glutened.
-Some experience severe indigestion, bloating, gas, or urgent diarrhea, while others experience headaches, skin breakouts or fatigue.
+Some experience severe indigestion, bloating, gas, or urgent diarrhea like me, while others experience headaches, skin breakouts (acne, rashes), and/or fatigue.
 Some unlucky sufferers experience a combination of these devastating symptoms.
 The reaction can vary from person to person, and may depend on if you ate a lot of gluten or simply a crumb.

-While it’s best not to eat gluten, if it happens, don’t panic, especially if you’ve been gluten-free for a while.
-Your body has had time to heal and your intestinal lining is likely in much better shape than it was when you used to eat gluten.
+The good news is that if you’ve been eating gluten free for a while, chances are your body has had time to heal and your intestinal lining is likely in much better shape than it was when you used to eat gluten.
 This means your digestive system is healthy, and that it may more quickly and easily bounce back from an accidental glutening episode.

-What Do You Do When You Accidentally Eat Gluten?
+What Do You Do When You Accidentally Ate Gluten?

 I asked my gluten-free Facebook community to share their best tips for handling an accidental gluten exposure and what they do to feel better after inadvertently eating gluten.
-I’ve captured what they told me below, along with some personal information and other research on the topic.
+I’ve captured what they told me below, along with some personal anecdotes and other research on the topic.

-It is important to NEVER consume gluten when you’re on a gluten-free diet, not even a cheat day.
-I’ve written extensively about why you should never cheat on your gluten-free diet on my blog.
-The remedies below are for accidental exposure only and should never be used as an excuse to eat gluten, nor a remedy for careless eating.
+The remedies detailed below are for accidental exposure only and should never be used as an excuse to eat gluten, nor as a remedy for careless eating.

 Also, be sure to implement these strategies as soon as you realize you’ve been glutened – don’t delay!
 The chances are the more quickly you get in front of it, the better and faster your recovery will be in the end.

 Drink a lot of water after an accidental glutening in order to flush your digestive system and help you eliminate whatever you ate or drank more quickly.

-Drinking plenty of water is especially essential if you experience diarrhea after consuming gluten.
-It will help you replenish the lost water and ensure you don’t get dehydrated.
+Furthermore, drinking plenty of water is essential if you experience diarrhea after consuming gluten.
+Water will replenish the lost water and ensure you don’t get dehydrated.

 I also recommend adding a squeeze of lemon to your water.
 Lemon is very alkalizing to your body, helping you more quickly restore your body’s natural ph balance.

 Another herb to consider adding to water is ginger.
-Ginger is a natural anti-inflammatory herb known to aid in digestion.
-A warm tea with lemon and ginger may help settle your stomach and settle the inflammatory fire inside you.
+Ginger has natural anti-inflammatory properties known to aid in digestion.
+A warm tea with lemon and ginger may help settle your stomach and calm the inflammatory fire inside of you.

-I also recommend drinking unsweetened coconut water as a natural remedy.
-Coconut water helps to naturally replenish electrolytes as it contains sodium, potassium, calcium, magnesium, and phosphorus.
-It’s also a better alternative to drinks like Gatorade, which are loaded with sugar like other heavily marketed electrolyte beverages.
+I also recommend drinking unsweetened coconut water as a natural remedy to replenish lost electrolytes.
+Coconut water contains sodium, potassium, calcium, magnesium, and phosphorus.
+It’s also a better alternative to drinks like Gatorade, which are loaded with sugar and artificial dyes.

-Our bodies already produce a plethora of digestive enzymes naturally.
+Your body already produces a plethora of digestive enzymes naturally.
 These enzymes help break down and improve the absorption of food.

-Today you can purchase supplements to inflate the number of digestive enzymes in your body and aid in the breakdown of food.
+Today you can purchase gluten digestive enzyme supplements to inflate the number of digestive enzymes in your body and aid in the breakdown of food.
 This can be particularly helpful in people with digestive diseases.

-There are many digestive enzymes available, but one that many people have recommended to me is called GlutenEase, which is marketed as a digestive supplement to be taken ONLY during accidental gluten exposure.
-GlutenEase contains dipeptidyl peptidase (DPP-IV), which is a form of “protease,” an enzyme that assists in the breakdown of gluten and gliadin proteins.
+There are many digestive enzymes available, but there are two that many people have recommended to me.
+The first one is called GlutenEase, which contains dipeptidyl peptidase (DPP-IV), a form of “protease,” which is an enzyme that assists in the breakdown of gluten and gliadin proteins.

-I have personally never taken activated charcoal, but when I asked my gluten-free community what they take after an accidental exposure to gluten, it was made clear to me that many gluten-free people already know about and take activated charcoal.
+I haven’t taken activated charcoal, but when I asked my gluten-free community what they take after an accidental exposure to gluten, it was made clear to me that many gluten-free people already know about and take activated charcoal.